To all Americans,

 Abraham Lincoln

-The solution to the biggest problem in the world, the hijacking of the US government by the aristocratic class, is to gather the most capable Americans alive today, assemble them to design a brand-new government, and livestream their discussions and debates to the rest of the American People in real time.
-This proposition would bring together the leadership, expertise, and knowledge of our most competent citizens, and combine it with the aggregate wisdom and democratic legitimacy of the American People.
-Imagine having the best professors and professionals in the nation walk the American People through their field of expertise, passing the baton of national attention along, designing the structure of our government piece by theoretical piece.
-This strategy ensures that the overall structure is in accordance with natural laws and teaches the American People why and how to build an awesome civilization.
-It is this educational aspect that is so critical, as this plan not only provides us with a great government, it generates public support and acceptance of that government.
+This proposal is simple in theory.
+We gather the most capable Americans alive today, assemble them to design a brand-new government, and livestream their discussions and debates to the rest of the American People in real time.
+The best professors and professionals in the nation walk us through their expertise, passing the baton of national attention along to create a story, developing the structure of our government piece by theoretical piece and explaining exactly why it should be structured that way.
+This proposal would bring together the leadership, expertise, and knowledge of our foremost intellects, and combine it with the aggregate wisdom and democratic legitimacy of the American People.
+This strategy ensures that the overall structure of our government is in accordance with natural laws and teaches the American People why and how to build an awesome civilization.
+This plan not only provides us with a great government, it generates public support and acceptance of that government.
+It creates an immense amount of data regarding public opinion on specific policies and positions, which can be used to further refine the structure of our state.
+This proposal would allow us to harness the full intellectual capacity of the American People, instead of relying on a single director, a group of intellectuals, or pure public opinion.
+By bringing the three together, we can create a government that works for all.

 “The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.”